 We kindly ask that you plan family trips during school breaks such as Winter Break, Mid-Winter Break, Spring Break, or Summer Break, or several of the three-day weekends throughout the school year.
 Likewise, if possible, it’s best to schedule your child’s doctor, dental, or orthodontic appointments before or after school.

 If your child needs to leave school early for any reason, please complete a Student Absence Form by 9 a.m. on the day they will be leaving before the dismissal bell at 2:25 p.m (1:10 p.m. on Wednesdays).
 You (or the person picking up) will need to ring the bell at the front entrance to the school.
-One of our office staff will greet you, call down your child to the front to sign them out.
-Only adults listed as Emergency Contacts for your student will be allowed to sign them out from school.
+One of our office staff will greet you, call your student down to the front and sign them out.
+Only adults listed as emergency contacts for your student will be allowed to sign them out from school.

 When to Stay Home